Yukta-Koli/Website/README.md

 # Website

-To run a website typw the elow code in Terminal
+To run a website type the below code in Terminal

  python manage.py runserver